 2. Beach Bubble, Finolhu, Maldives

 The white sands of Finolhu, Maldives’ self-proclaimed “grooviest” island, have a secluded bubble of their own to boast.
-Its beachfront location makes for a sweetly romantic beach getaway with a twist, available exclusively on one-night-only ‘Dream Eclipse’ experiences.
-Bespoke furnishings include a four-poster bed with soft, white drapes, and a separate adjoining bathroom includes a shower.
+Its beachfront location makes for a sweet romantic beach getaway with a twist.
+Bespoke furnishings include a four-poster bed with soft, white drapes, and a separate adjoining bathroom that includes a shower.
 In the evening, enjoy a private beach barbecue for two on the 1.5-kilometre expanse of sand.
 Wake the following day to the blushed tones of sunrise over the sea at your doorstep and breakfast on the water’s edge.

 3. Buubble South Coast, Reykjavik, Iceland

 The transparent domes of Buubble, Iceland’s exact South Coast locations are only provided upon booking one of the exclusive overnight tours, but a stay here promises stargazers the opportunity to fall asleep to the alluring dance of the aurora borealis overhead, surrounded by dense pine forest.
-There are three separate bubbles, each accommodating two people and located a short walking distance from a service house with amenities such as a shower and Wi-Fi.
-The Northern Lights experience is available only through tours offered through the winter, which take guests from Reykjavik (around one hour from Keflavik International Airport) by luxury SUV to its hidden route, which includes walking directly behind the Seljalandsfoss Waterfall –an immense 65 metres high – to Black Sand Beach which, as the name suggests, is unlike any beach of Australia’s own white coastlines.
+The Northern Lights experience is available only through two tours offered through the winter, one of which takes guests from Reykjavik (around one hour from Keflavik International Airport) by luxury SUV to its hidden route, which includes walking directly behind the Seljalandsfoss Waterfall –an immense 65 metres high – to the enigmatic Black Sand Beach.

 4. Bubbletent Australia, New South Wales, Australia